 How to apply

-To apply for Technician membership, you will need to complete the following documents and submit the relevant supporting documentation as listed on the application together with the appropriate fees:
+To apply for Technician membership, you will need to complete Form TM and submit the relevant supporting documentation as listed on the application together with the appropriate fees.